 This technique is no longer used in clinical practice because the diagnostic yield of small bowel follow-through ranged between 0 and 20%.
 Computed tomography enterography and capsule endoscopy provide more reliable diagnoses.
 The small bowel follow-through used contrast to visualize the stomach and the upper part of the small intestine to rule out conditions such as duodenal disease.

 Barium Enema and Colon Cancer

-The carcinoma can appear as an apple core lesion after the administration of the barium enema.
+After the barium enema, a carcinoma can appear like an apple core lesion with the fluoroscope.
 This is due to stricture formation and ulceration.
-Polyps and adenomatous polyposis can be also easily visualized with a barium enema study.
-The accuracy of a double-contrast barium enema in the diagnosis of colon cancer is quite good, as high as 80%.
+Polyps and adenomatous polyposis can be visualized easily with a barium enema study.